 Heidi Haverkamp is a writer, spiritual director, and Episcopal priest.
 In 2019, she won two awards from the Church Associated Press for her article “How I learned to love the doctrine of total depravity” in The Christian Century.
-Her newest book is a year-long personal study and prayer resource based on the Sunday lectionary, the first in a series of three with Westminster John Knox Press: Everyday Connections: Reflections and Practices for Year C (Year A and Year B forthcoming).
-She is the author of two previous books: Advent in Narnia and Holy Solitude: Lenten Reflections with Saints, Hermits, Prophets, and Rebels.
-She received her M.Div. from The University of Chicago Divinity School in 2006 and a certificate in Anglican studies from Seabury-Western Theological Seminary (now Bexley Seabury).
-She lives in Indianapolis with her husband.
+Previous books include Everyday Connections: Reflections and Practices for Year C, Advent in Narnia (2015) and Holy Solitude (2017).
+She received her M.Div. from The University of Chicago Divinity School in 2006.
+She writes an occasional newsletter, Letters from a Part-time Hermit.
+She grew up in Chicago and now lives in Indianapolis with her husband.

 I was honored to be quoted in an article about spirituality and solitude in The New York Times, “What We Can Learn from Solitude” in November 2020, because of my book Holy Solitude and a piece I wrote for a hermit newsletter called Raven’s Bread, edited by Paul and Karyn Fredette, featured prominently in that NYT article.

-I like to read, make dinner, grow vegetables and flowers, take pictures, go for walks, do yoga, and hang out with my niece and nephews.
-I’ve been married to minister, geographer, programmer, photographer, and fellow part-time hermit, Adam Frieberg since 2008.
+I also like to read, make dinner, take pictures, do yoga, go for walks, and delight in my niece and nephews.
+I’ve been married to minister, geographer, programmer, and photographer Adam Frieberg since 2008.